SvenBroeckling/phasesix-rulebook/src/chapters/horror_en.md

 When a character's stress level is at its maximum, they are overcome by dread.
 This is a fixed state, with no different levels.
 Once a character is overcome by dread, their stress level remains at its maximum.

 There is always a spontaneous effect when a character is overcome by dread.
 This effect lasts for a minimum of one hour and up to D6-Resistance hours.
-The following dice table applies to this effect:

-3–4: no effect
+To determine the effect, 3d6 is rolled.
+The result is listed below:

-5–8: nausea and dizziness
+- 3–4: nausea and dizziness
-9–10: anxiety
+- 5–8: anxiety
-11–12: shock
+- 9–10: shock
-13–14: panic
+- 11–12: panic
-15–16: confusion
+- 13–14: confusion
-17–18: hallucinations
+- 15–16: hallucinations
-19–21 = blindness
+- 17–18: blindness

 In addition to causing stress, creatures may have an ability that directly causes dread.